window fogged up with the word trauma written on it with a finger

 Trauma can lead to intense and unpredictable emotional reactivity to seemingly mild stimuli.
 For both children and adults, of course.

-I started to wind down the session to meet the 75-minute ending time.
-He perceived my shift and looked at me in horror, “We have 100-minutes today.
-Did you forget?”
 I apologized profusely and told him I had, indeed.
 He fell into a puddle of tears.
 Trauma reaction.
-In that moment, I was all the other people who had abandoned him in his childhood.
+In that moment, I was like all the other people who had abandoned him in his childhood.
+This was a subconscious reaction.

 Hyperarousal

 Trauma reactions such as this manifest as appearing constantly on edge, feeling anxious, irritable, or having difficulty sleeping.
 Any behavior that shows the person appears to be constantly scanning for danger and cannot let go to relax.
-We see this even in children who live in insecure, unsafe, or neglectful environments.
+We see this in children who live in insecure, unsafe, or neglectful environments.

 Over time, this may lead to hypervigilance and a heightened startle response.
-In children, the behavior may look like they are distracted, going from one thing to another, hard to settle/soothe, easily agitated, quick to react and to “lash out” physically or verbally.
+In children, the behavior may look like they are distracted.
+They may go from one thing to another and be hard to settle or soothe.

 Trauma Reactions from the Parasympathetic Nervous System